TZer0/tzer0.github.io/amongus.md

 - On Polus it should not be allowed to ask which keyhole you had in the key common task.
 Reason: the order is determined by the order in which people joined the server.
 This means you can be caught out once by this and on top of this: people joining the server late won't be able to do it.
 - Similarly, it should not be allowed to ask for digits on the cards on Mira (though it is less likely someone would remember that).

-## What are my options in terms of playing this game?
+## What are my options in terms of playing this game on PC?

 - [Steam](https://store.steampowered.com/app/945360/Among_Us/) - Costs roughly 3 EUR, officially it works on Windows, but Proton seems to run this flawlessly on Linux as well.
 You can also check [isthereanydeal](https://isthereanydeal.com/game/amongus/info/) for cheaper deals out there.
 - [Bluestacks](https://www.bluestacks.com/) - Free, android emulator.
 Works on Windows and Mac.